top of page

 Kehinde Wiley spent his childhood admiring a blue boy.
 That inspiration makes him one of the most famous artists today.

-Wiley grew up in South Central Los Angeles and where his mom enrolled him in art classes at The Huntington.
-Kehinde credits this experience with changing the direction of his life.
+Wiley grew up in South Central Los Angeles, where his mom enrolled him in art classes at The Huntington.
+He credits that experience with changing the direction of his life.
 Those classes gave him access to a creative world he might not have found otherwise.
-Inside this gallery Wiley became enamored by the grandeur and scale of portrait artists like Thomas Gainsborough.
+Inside that gallery, Wiley became captivated by the grandeur and scale of portrait painters like Thomas Gainsborough.

-The "sheer spectacle" of these 18th & 19th century portraits inspired him to create portraits that were equally captivating.
-Wiley's vibrant, large-scale works place contemporary subjects in the context of classical painting traditions.
-Kehinde went from being a kid admiring the famous "Blue Boy" to painting a presidential portrait for Barack Obama!
+The scale of those 18th and 19th century portraits inspired him to create work that was equally commanding.
+Wiley's vibrant, large-scale paintings place contemporary subjects inside classical painting traditions.
+Kehinde went from being a kid admiring the famous "Blue Boy" to painting the official presidential portrait of Barack Obama.

-Try it at home: A Regal self-portrait.
-Draw yourself in a powerful, confident pose.
-Fill the background with bold patterns.
-Follow this guide on Art Projects for Kids.
+Try it at home: Draw yourself in a powerful, confident pose and fill the background with bold patterns.
+Follow this Kehinde Wiley project guide from Art Projects for Kids.

 Celebrate Youth Art Month with Artkive.
 Preserve kids' art for your future Master artist!
 Let's celebrate creativity!